 - If you expect a slow start and a fourth-quarter shootout, a first-half under plus a full-game over is a correlated combo.

-- Team totals isolate one offense from the other — useful when you have a strong read on one matchup but not the other.
+- Team totals isolate one offense from the other — useful when you have a strong read on one matchup but not the other, such as Eagles rushing efficiency with Saquon Barkley against a light box.

 - First-half lines often lag behind full-game adjustments after late news, creating exploitable gaps for fast bettors.